aws-samples/aws-modernization-with-gremlin/content/15_workshop_setup/10_cloud9.md

 ![image](/images/c9-create.png)

 4 .
-For the name use `pulumi-workshop`
+For the name use `gremlin-workshop`

 5 .
 Select Other instance type and choose t3.medium